tessercat/daoistic-book/daodejing/52/english.md

 Think of it as society's mother.

-When you recognize the mother, go back and think about her children, and when you understand her children, go back and protect the mother, and you'll never be in danger.
+When you recognize the mother, you'll understand her children, and when you understand her children, you'll protect them from the mother, but you'll never be in danger.

-Close the shutters and bar the gate and you won't worry about anything.
+You'll shutter the windows and bar the gate but you won't worry about anything.

-Open the shutters and support the cause and you won't save anyone.
+You'll open the shutters and support the cause, but you won't save anyone.

-Looking out for the weak
+Looking after for the weak
-is called enlightenment,
+is called wisdom,
 and protecting the vulnerable
-is strength.
+is called strength.

-Shine her light
+Shine the light,
+you'll go back to the wisdom
-and return once again to her wisdom and you won't get left behind.
+but you won't get left behind.

-This one's called Xichang, regular exercise.
+This one's called Xichang, practice makes perfect.